Launch readiness

 • What does the launch-readiness review cost?

-The launch-readiness review is part of the Launch plan at 1.490 € per month.
-If you first need an assessment, start with Snapshot 249 € or Baseline 490 € as a one-off.
-All prices are net plus VAT, plans cancellable monthly.
+The launch-readiness review is part of the Launch plan at 3.900 € per month.
+If you first need an assessment, start with Baseline 790 € as a one-off.
+All prices net plus VAT.
+Ongoing packages start with a 3-month minimum term, then cancelable monthly, unless agreed otherwise.

 • How fast do I get the result before launch?